 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
 We currently rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacture of any products that we may commercialize.
-To date, we have obtained materials for AG-221, AG-120, AG-881, AG-348 and AG-519 for our ongoing and planned clinical testing from third-party manufacturers.
-We obtain our supplies from these manufacturers on a purchase order basis and do not have any long-term supply arrangements in place.
+To date, we have obtained materials for enasidenib, ivosidenib (AG-120), AG-881 and AG-348 for our ongoing and planned clinical testing from third-party manufacturers.
+We obtain our supplies from these manufacturers on a purchase order basis and do not yet have any long-term supply arrangements in place.
 We do not currently have arrangements in place for redundant supply for bulk drug substance.
-For all of our product candidates, we intend to identify and qualify additional manufacturers to provide the active pharmaceutical ingredient and fill-and-finish services prior to submission of a new drug application to the FDA.
+For all of our product candidates, we intend to identify and qualify additional manufacturers to provide the active pharmaceutical ingredient and fill-and-finish services prior to submission of a NDA to the FDA.

-AG-221, AG-120, AG-881, AG-348 and AG-519 are organic compounds of low molecular weight, generally called small molecules.
+Enasidenib, ivosidenib (AG-120), AG-881 and AG-348 are organic compounds of low molecular weight, generally called small molecules.
 They can be manufactured in reliable and reproducible synthetic processes from readily available starting materials.
 The chemistry is amenable to scale-up and does not require unusual equipment in the manufacturing process.
 We expect to continue to develop drug candidates that can be produced cost-effectively at contract manufacturing facilities.

-We generally expect to rely on third parties for the manufacture of any companion diagnostics we develop.
+We generally expect to rely on third parties for the manufacture and sale of any companion diagnostics we develop.